How to work with keyboard triggers in SoundFlow

 System-wide Trigger

-To add a keyboard Trigger, Click the "New Trigger" button and select "Keyboard Trigger"
+To add a keyboard trigger, click the "New Trigger" button and select "Keyboard Trigger."

 You can now test the shortcut by pressing "Control + P".
 This will toggle the preview button in the Automation Window of Pro Tools.

-Limit a Trigger to an app
+Limit a Trigger to an App

-Note: You can remove a commands Trigger at any time by clicking the "x" button in the top right corner.
+Note: You can remove a command's trigger at any time by clicking the "x" button in the top right corner.

 Default Triggers

-Why have SoundFlow Default Triggers
+Why Use SoundFlow Default Triggers

 Keyboard Map